-If you upload a video that contains copyright-protected material, you could end up with a Content ID claim.
+If you upload a video containing copyright-protected material, you could end up with a Content ID claim.
 These claims are issued by companies that own music, movies, TV shows, video games, or other copyright-protected material.

 Depending on the copyright owner’s policy, some Content ID claims prevent certain material from being available on YouTube.
-Others allow the video to remain live, while directing the advertising revenue to the copyright owners of the claimed content, like music.
+Others allow the video to remain live while directing the advertising revenue to the claimed content's copyright owners, like music.

 Am I in trouble?

 In most cases, getting a Content ID claim isn’t a bad thing for your YouTube channel.
-It just means, “Hey, we found some material in your video that’s owned by someone else.”
+It just means we found some material in your video that’s owned by someone else.

 It’s up to copyright owners to decide whether or not others can reuse their original material.
-In many cases, copyright owners allow the use of their content in YouTube videos in exchange for putting ads on those videos.
+In many cases, copyright owners allow the use of their content in YouTube videos to put ads on those videos.
 These ads may play before or - if the video is longer than 10 minutes - during the video.